wp-plugins/thumbnail-grid/readme.txt

 gridwidth
 The width of the grid. this value defaults to the width of the grid area or to the setting in the style sheet.

+maxgridwidth
+The maximum width of the grid.
+This is the better option to use when aligning grid left/right/center if you want the grid to wrap

 showcaption
 Set showcaption=FALSE to hide the captions showcaption defaults to TRUE